empowering young refugee &

 We are an Independent Senior Secondary School providing a specialised and supportive educational experience that empowers young women from refugee backgrounds.
 We are a passionate, committed, and diverse group of people with a range of perspectives, skills and capabilities, committed to excellence in trauma-informed teaching and learning strategies and the removal of barriers to education faced by young women from refugee backgrounds.

-We’re thrilled to share some very exciting news - the River Nile School has been named a finalist for the Melbourne Awards 2025 in the Community category.
+We’re thrilled to share some very exciting news - the River Nile School has been named winners of the Melbourne Awards 2025 in the Community category.
 It’s an honour to be recognised by the @cityofmelbourne for outstanding work and a HUGE thank you to our amazing students, staff and community who make this possible every day!

 Upcoming events